jamonserrano/plumber-sass/README.md

 ```

 ### Responsive typography
 Plumber supports responsive typography.
-Just specify the grid height in rems or other relative units, and the font metrics will change along.
+Just define the grid height in rems or other relative units, and the font metrics will change along.

 ```scss
 @include plumber-set-defaults(